 Caprecia Miller, a MSW student at George Mason University has gone above and beyond the call to action in her attempts to register voters and promote voter engagement!.
 Working with When We All Vote as a Voting Squad Captain, she has managed to adapt to the challenges of running voter registration drives during a pandemic.
 Caprecia has even found unique opportunities by setting up voter registration drives near peaceful Black Lives Matter protests and through virtual house parties.
-To find out how you can run a voter registration drive like Caprecia, check out our Voter Registration Drive Checklist.

 Do you have a story to share about your voter registration and civic engagement efforts?
 Share you story with us here!